Crimpdeq

 - Solder the four wires from the crane scale to the HX711.
 Typical color mapping:

-HX711 Pin Load Cell Pin Description E+ E+ (Red) Excitation positive (to load cell) E- E- (Black) Excitation negative (to load cell) S+ S+ (Green) Signal positive (from load cell) S- S- (White) Signal negative (from load cell) ⚠️ Note: On some HX711 modules,
+HX711 Pin Load Cell Pin Description E+ E+ (Red) Excitation positive (to load cell) E- E- (Black) Excitation negative (to load cell) S+ S+ (Green or blue) Signal positive (from load cell) S- S- (White) Signal negative (from load cell) ⚠️ Note: On some HX711 modules,

 Connect the HX711 to the ESP32-C3-DevKit-RUST-1: